mpope9/krarup/primer.md

 The Erlang language is simple.
 Once fluency is achieved rather quickly then productivity is unrivaled.

-We created Krarup, a new Erlang dialect and a superset of Erlang, to provide convience keywords which create simple abstractions for common process-related boilerplate.
+We created krarup, a new Erlang dialect and a superset of Erlang, to provide convenience keywords which create simple abstractions for common process-related boilerplate.
 These keywords can be used as quick building blocks to create concurrent data processing flows.